sillsdev/pathway/README.md

 Before building Pathway, the developer should install the latest L10NSharp library.
 This is done with `BuildPathway/getDependencies.sh`
 This command runs a bash script.
 (On Windows, make sure you have git installed and run from the bash window.)
-This will go to Team City and download the latest successful build of L10NSharp and put it in the ThirdParty folder.
+This will go to Team City and download the latest successful build of L10NSharp and put it in the lib folder.

 *Building on Windows*